apiveteau/sanddocs/documentation/home/use_cases/marketing_campaign.md

 Read our [article](https://LaToMo.fr/fr/2019/04/11/comment-analyser-lefficacite-dune-campagne-demailing-2/) to better understand emailing campaign analysis

-This use case is is a basic example of conversion funnel used for an email campaign.
+This use case is a basic example of conversion funnel used for an email campaign.
 In that case LaToMo Compare will help to compare 2 different campaign and identify the performance at each step of the two campaigns and understand from which element is mainly due this difference between each campaign.

 **For example:** At the step : number of email « Open/Sent » the performance collapsed mainly due to the Segment 2 that less Opened the email in the Campaign B than in the Campaign A. (This could be seen in with the red bar in the middle)